Eagle LogoPEPTIDE INITIATIVE

 Early Research Stage

-Animal studies in Cuba have shown GHRP-6 reduces liver scarring caused by chronic damage.
-This could eventually help millions of people with liver disease, though human trials are still years away.
+Animal studies show GHRP-6 reduces liver scarring caused by chronic toxic damage.
+In rats with experimentally induced liver fibrosis, the peptide normalized liver function markers and reduced inflammatory damage.
+This could eventually help millions of people with chronic liver disease, fatty liver disease, or medication-induced liver damage — though human trials for this specific use are still years away.

 Preclinical Research